Drawing (manufacturing): Metal

 Successful drawing depends on the flow and stretch of the material.
 Steels, copper alloys, and aluminium alloys are commonly drawn metals.

 In sheet metal drawing, as a die forms a shape from a flat sheet of metal (the "blank"), the material is forced to move and conform to the die.
 The flow of material is controlled through pressure applied to the blank and lubrication applied to the die or the blank.
 If the form moves too easily, wrinkles will occur in the part.
-To correct this, more pressure or less lubrication is applied to the blank to limit the flow of material and cause the material to stretch or set thin.
+To correct this, more pressure or less lubrication is applied to the blank to limit the flow of material and cause the material to stretch or become thin.
 If too much pressure is applied, the part will become too thin and break.
 Drawing metal requires finding the correct balance between wrinkles and breaking to achieve a successful part.

 Sheet metal drawing becomes deep drawing when the workpiece is longer than its diameter.
 It is common that the workpiece is also processed using other forming processes, such as piercing, ironing, necking, rolling, and beading.
 In shallow drawing, the depth of drawing is less than the smallest dimension of the hole.

 Bar, tube, and wire drawing all work upon the same principle: the starting stock is drawn through a die to reduce its diameter and increase its length.
 Usually, the die is mounted on a draw bench.
 The starting end of the workpiece is narrowed or pointed to get the end through the die.
 The end is then placed in grips which pull the rest of the workpiece through the die.